RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 The details of sampling are controlled with the same flags used for the non-MPI version (see above).

 Note that, in MPI mode, there can be an incredible amount of tracer output.
 For convenience, the emperor uses a separate tracer to write a summary of all jobs that have been completed.
 To receive only this as output in the standard output stream, use the **-mute all -unmute protocols.cyclic_peptide_predict.SimpleCycpepPredictApplication_MPI_summary** flags.
+(This silences all output from non-emperor processes, and most output from the emperor process, except for the summary at the end.)
+Since generating output and managing output from large numbers of processes takes clock and MPI communication cycles, muting unnecessary output is advised for better performance.

 # Known issues